Why do GP’s charge fees? Your questions answered.

 Why do I need to pay upfront?

 In the past we have completed reports and forms before payment has been made, but sadly there has been many occasions when the GP has completed the work but the payment has not been made.
-Therefore, from 11th February 2013 the fee must be paid in advance at the time of the request for the letter or form to be completed is made or when the appointment for the medical is booked.
+Therefore, the fee must be paid in advance at the time of the request for the letter or form to be completed or when the appointment for the medical is booked.

 Fees For Private Medical Services